Prabhatkumar906/Log_analyzer/README.md

 ## Example

-Here is an example usage of the tool:
+Here is an example of the tool's output in a bar graph:

 ![Log Analyzer Tool](images/image_5.png)